BetterWayElectronics/ps4-nor-validator/README.md

 You can have 1000's of dumps in the one folder, it will simply ask which one you want to validate.
 There is also the ability to upload dumps to me after the validation is complete (or before) - this is how I keep updating my program, with your new/interesting dumps :)

+As of 1.9.1: Syscon Patch Scanning (No Auto-Patching Yet).
+Use in conjunction with my provided CoreOS patching to downgrade and repair LoadBIOS errors.

 ### Why is your software no longer free? ###
-I would like to say the lack of donations, but ultimately I am very busy and working on this project has become difficult.
-I am also developing PS5 software and more innovations for the PS4.
+I would like to say the lack of donations, but ultimately I am very busy and working on this project has become difficult, I started in 2008 and since then it has been free.
-For me to set aside other things for these programs I definitely need some sort of payment.
-Since I started in 2008, all of my programs have been free.
-I cannot do that any longer unfortunately!
+However, I am now spending time I shouldn't be spending developing PS5 software and continued innovations for the PS4.
+Finally, the majority of endusers for this program are businesses (and that is the target market) so while they profit off my program, I do not.

-Visit https://betterwayelectronics.com.au/bweps4norvalidator to purchase a key!
+If you enjoy my program visit https://betterwayelectronics.com.au/bweps4norvalidator to purchase a key!

 Note: My software and future software will still run at least once as a trial.
 This is suitable for regular consumers who need to fix their personal console.
 Business use must require payment for an unlimited license.
+Each licence allows once PC and is locked to your HWID.
+You can change your HD and format your PC and the licence will work, but you cannot use it on another PC.

 ### Your program is a VIRUS! ###
 I protect my program with Themida.
 The problem with this is that heuristically some AV software see it as a threat.